DhruvHarani1/Eclipsera-The-Final-Rebellion/README.md

 ### Chapters & Episodes

 **Chapter 1: Awakening**

-- **Episode 1: Calling** → Gathering the Team
+- **Episode 1: Calling**
+  - The Professor gathers the team.
+Players choose team members and witness character introductions.
-- **Episode 2: Clock Tower** → Meeting the Professor
+- **Episode 2: Clock Tower**
+  - The team meets at a mysterious Clock Tower, unlocking key story elements and initiating interactive discussions.
-- **Episode 3: The Network** → Hacking NEXUS
+- **Episode 3: The Network**
+  - The narrative shifts as Alex is tasked with creating a secure communication app (TextIT) amidst challenging puzzles.
-- **Episode 4: Signal Tower** → Final Battle with NEXUS Prime
+- **Episode 4: The Signal Tower**

-**Upcoming Chapters:**
+  - The team infiltrates a high-security location, facing advanced tasks like EMP calibration and turret hacking.
+- **Episode 5: Ecliptic Rift – The Memory Chamber**
+  - Arjun is pulled into a surreal dimension where memories and reality blur; solve Morse code puzzles and memory montages to unlock secrets.

-The story continues to evolve with additional chapters and episodes that will expand the world of Eclipsera.
-Future updates promise new missions, deeper lore, and even greater challenges.
+*Note:* Additional chapters and episodes are planned to further expand the world of Eclipsera with new missions, puzzles, and narrative twists.

 ---